jimador/programming-in-scala/NOTES.md

 ```

 The singleton object in this figure is named ChecksumAccumulator, the same name as the class in the previous example.
 When a singleton object shares the same name with a class, it is called that class's companion object.
-You must define both the class and its companion object in the same source file.
-The class is called the companion class of the singleton object.
+You must define
+both the class and its companion object in the same source file.
+The class is called the companion class of the singleton
+object.
 A class and its companion object can access each other's private members.
 One way to think of singleton objects is as the home for any static methods you might have written in Java

+<a id="op-overloading"></a>
-## Operator Overloading <a id="op-overloading"></a>
+## Operator Overloading
-##### Yes, you can overload operators.
-Only do it where it would make sense to do it.
+**Yes, you can overload operators.
+But, only do it where it would makes sense and will make the code more readable (This is not C++).**

 ``` scala

 class Rational(n: Int, d: Int) {